10 Best Solana Wallets: A Review for Developers (2023)

 The most important statistic is the number of users.
 There are over 600,000 accounts active.
 Daily.
 The total number is likely to have already surpassed 10 million by far.

 That is a huge market to serve with still much room for growth.
 If you consider this as an opportunity, almost any project that you’d like to build using Solana network will require integrating with at least one wallet that supports it.
+From this article you will learn about the best Solana wallets for features like NFTs, staking, swaps, Ledger support.
+We also provided for you some criteria, which we recommend to take a look on, before choosing your Solana wallet.

 The research of available wallets should be accompanied by judging them by a set of rather objective criteria.